-Lynch Syndrome, an inherited condition, increases bowel cancer risk.
-People with Lynch Syndrome are recommended to have regular colonoscopies where a camera in a tube is used to look inside the bowel for cancer and for polyps (growths that sometimes can become cancerous).
-UK guidelines recommend that people with Lynch Syndrome have colonoscopy check-up every 2 years after reaching a certain age; however, they face many challenges which make it difficult to have the recommended check-up.
-Among a subset of people with Lynch Syndrome in England, this study will investigate the: * percentage who are having colonoscopy check-up as recommended by UK guidelines * factors influencing whether a person is more/less likely to have the recommended colonoscopy check-up * views, experiences, and challenges of living with Lynch Syndrome and colonoscopy check-up This study will collect information from people in the 'Lynch Syndrome registry pilot' using a questionnaire.
-The Cancer Screening and Prevention Research Group (CSPRG) at Imperial College London are conducting the Lynch Syndrome registry pilot, which is recruiting people with Lynch Syndrome who are aged \>18 years and in the Cancer Prevention Programme 3 (CaPP3) trial, from Nov 2022-Nov 2023.
-This study will include people in the Lynch Syndrome registry pilot who provided consent on the registry pilot consent form to be contacted about future research and are aged ≥25 years.
-People who have had previous surgery to remove their rectum will be excluded.
-The investigators will use the 'Views, experiences, and challenges of colonoscopy check-up' questionnaire, together with a few pieces of additional information previously collected as part of the Lynch Syndrome registry pilot.
-Participation involves completing the questionnaire only.
-The study will take approximately one year from administering the questionnaire to sharing results with participants.
+Lynch syndrome, an inherited condition, increases bowel cancer risk.
+People with Lynch syndrome are recommended to have regular colonoscopies where a camera in a tube is used to look inside the bowel for cancer and for polyps (growths that sometimes can become cancerous).
+UK guidelines recommend that people with Lynch syndrome have colonoscopy check-up every 2 years after reaching a certain age; however, they face many challenges which make it difficult to have the recommended check-up.
+Among a subset of people with Lynch syndrome in England, this study investigated the: * percentage who underwent colonoscopy check-up as recommended by UK guidelines * factors influencing whether a person is more/less likely to have the recommended colonoscopy check-up * views, experiences, and challenges of living with Lynch syndrome and undergoing colonoscopy check-up This study collected information from people in the 'Lynch syndrome research registry pilot' using a questionnaire.
+The Cancer Screening and Prevention Research Group (CSPRG) at Imperial College London set up the Lynch syndrome research registry pilot, which included adults with Lynch syndrome who had previously participated in the Cancer Prevention Programme 3 (CaPP3) trial.
+The present study included people who took part in the Lynch syndrome research registry pilot, provided consent to be contacted about future research, and were aged ≥25 years.
+People who had undergone surgery to remove their rectum were excluded.
+The investigators used the 'Views, experiences, and challenges of colonoscopy check-up questionnaire', together with a few pieces of additional information previously collected as part of the Lynch syndrome research registry pilot.
+Participation involved completing the questionnaire only.
+The study was completed over approximately one year from administering the questionnaire in January 2024 to sharing results with participants in December 2024.

 Study Type